portfolio-performance/portfolio-help/docs/en/concepts/performance/time-weighted.md

 ![](images/info-ttwror-securities-calculation.png)

 The chart from the menu `View > Reports > Performance > Chart` can exhibit multiple time series (click the Gear icon).
 In Figure 6, the cumulative TTWROR for the entire portfolio is depicted, along with individual graphs for `share-1` and `share-2` over a 2-year reporting period, starting from June 12, 2021.
-As `share-2` was acquired on September 30, 2022, its performance until that date registers as zero (indicated by the horizontal yellow line).
+As `share-2` was acquired on September 30, 2022, its performance until that date registers as zero (indicated by the horizontal orange line).
 From that point onward, the performance of the portfolio diverges from that of `share-1` due to the notably successful yet relatively minor contribution of `share-2` within the overall portfolio.
 As can be seen, the periodic TTWROR of the entire portfolio or the last cumulative performance of the portfolio is 25.58%, as calculated in Figure 4.

 Figure: Graph of the cumulative performance of portfolio, share-1, and share-2 (2 years period).{class=pp-figure}